quantum93/Week3Friday/README.md

   Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"
   Numbers that contain a 3: all digits are replaced (all digits) with "I'm sorry, Dave.
 I'm afraid I can't do that."

-The first exception should apply unless the second exception does, and the same with the second and third.
-So, for example, in your finished program, The number 13 should be replaced with "I'm sorry, Dave.
+The first exception will apply unless the second exception does, and the same with the second and third.
+For example, in this program, The number 13 should be replaced with "I'm sorry, Dave.
 I'm afraid I can't do that."
   The number 21 should be replaced with "Boop".
   The number 32 should be replaced with "I'm sorry, Dave.
 I'm afraid I can't do that."